pawel-sp/VIPERModules/README.md

 There is no additional code to put into modules, all parts responsible for refreshing view are inside extensions.
 The only thing you need to take care of is add/remove/change object using NSFetchResultController object.

 ## Example
 You can run iOS-Example project to check all features.
-There are to separate modules:
+There are two separate modules:

 - First one is the easiest possible module only to show dependencies between module parts
 - Second one presents how to use NSFetchResultController with VIPERModules